 4. Commodity markets instill a more standardized approach to commodity trading.
 The process involves a full-fledged exchange mechanism in the form of standardized contracts; expiry time tables; full proof risk management mechanisms lime SPAN, comprehensive security and surveillance systems, and a host of other benefits.
 All these inherent qualities of the commodity markets eases the risk associated with trading in commodities that guarantees the trades will be executed and honored.

 Trading commodity futures potentially involves considerable risk of loss and might not be appropriate for all investors.
 Investors should carefully think about whether trading is suitable in light of circumstances, expertise, and financial resources.

 SPAN Methodology to Calculate Futures

-The commodity markets utilize the SPAN system which stands for Standardize Portfolio Analysis of risk.
-SPAN is a risk based portfolio approach for computing margin requirements in an account for futures and options on futures.
+The commodity markets utilize the SPAN system which stands for Standardized Portfolio Analysis of risk.
+SPAN is a risk-based portfolio approach for computing margin requirements in an account for futures and options on futures.
 Their methodology rather than calculating the margins for a new position added to an account, as a standalone option, SPAN works out the effect of the new position on the whole account.
 Put simply, it recalculates the portfolio as a whole.

 To trade in commodity futures options, the first thing you need is to find a commodities broker.
 Angel One is an established commodities broker with membership to NCDEX and MCX and years of experience to guide you in commodity futures services.
 The company has an extensive network of 11,000 sub-brokers across the country and a slew of awards for client appreciation and premium trading services.
 Visit their website to know more.